AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

 Every evaluation network is treated this way (actors, critics, and each sub-policy of a multi-agent algorithm) while target and other shared networks are re-synced from them afterwards.
 Output layers of head networks are never reset: those units carry fixed meanings, such as action logits or a state value, so re-initialising them would throw away the policy itself.
-When ReGraMa is enabled its resets run first, and the Gaussian bands are applied afterwards.
+Every parameter mutation runs ReGraMa's resets first, and the Gaussian bands are applied afterwards.

-ReGraMa is configured with two manifest fields, both on the ``mutation`` block:
+ReGraMa's sensitivity is configured with one manifest field, on the ``mutation`` block:

 .. code-block:: yaml

     mutation:
-        dormant_reset_param_mut: true   # default: false
         dormant_threshold: 0.01         # default: 0.01

 or, equivalently, in Python: